-In San Luis Valley, Colorado, Brown and Drewien (1995) evaluated the effectiveness of wo devices: yellow spiral vibration dampers SVDs) and yellow swinging fiberglass plates with a diagonal black stripe $(30.5 \text{ cm} \times 30.5)$ IZ in \times IZ in]).
+In San Luis Valley, Colorado, Brown and Drewien (1995) evaluated the effectiveness of wo devices: yellow spiral vibration dampers Ds) and yellow winging fiberglass plates with a diagonal black stripe (30.5 cm \times 30.5 cm $[12 \text{ in } \times 12 \text{ in}]$).
 Marked segments 0.8 cilometers (km) (0.5 mile [mi]) long were compared with unmarked segments of equal length during spring and fall seasons over a three-year period.
 They found that SVDs reduced sandhill crane (Grus canadensis) and waterfowl mortality by 60% and the swinging plates reduced mortality by 63%.
 Flight intensities were quantified.
 Evaluation of the flight behavior of sandhill cranes, Canada geese (Branta canadensis), and ducks at marked and unmarked lines indicated that birds reacted to marked lines by increasing their altitude and reaction distance.
 Although both devices significantly reduced mortality, the swinging plates damaged power lines.15 The authors suggested that the silhouette of the swinging plate also provided an important benefit in low-light conditions.

-In west-central Spain, Janss and Ferrer (1998) studied the effectiveness of three devices (white spiral, series of crossed bands, and thin black strips) on marked and unmarked transmission (380 kV and 132 kV) and distribution (13 kV) lines over a fouryear period.
-The three devices were examined by comparing marked to unmarked spans along the same power line.
+In west-central Spain, Janss and Ferrer (1998) studied the effectiveness of three devices (white spiral, series of crossed bands, and thin black strips) on marked and unmarked transmission (380 kV and I32 kV) and distribution (I3 kV) lines over a fouryear period.
+The three devices were examined by comparing marked to unmarked spans

+15 The concept of swinging plates has developed into a variety of suspended devices.
+This new generation of suspended devices has reduced the line-wear problem while maintaining effectiveness. along the same power line.
 Monthly carcass searches were conducted without correcting for monitoring biases (see Appendix B).
 The species exhibiting the highest mortality included bustards, cranes, and shorebirds.
-The white spiral devices (30 cm \times 100 $\operatorname{cm}[11.8 \text{ in} \times 39.4 \text{ in}]),$ similar to a Swan-FlightTM Diverter (SFD), reduced expected mortality by 81% for all birds.
+The white spiral devices $(30 \text{ cm} \times 100)$ cm $[II.8 in \times 39.4 in])$, similar to a Swan-FlightTM Diverter (SFD), reduced expected mortality by 81% for all birds.
 The series of two black. crossed bands (35 cm \times 5 $\operatorname{cm}[13.8 \text{ in} \times 1.9 \text{ in}])$ reduced expected mortali ty by 76% for all birds but not for great bustard (Otis tarda).
 The thin black strips (70 cm \times 0.8 cm [28.6 in \times 0.3 in]) placed at 12-m (39.4 ft) intervals from the central conductor did not reduce mortality.
 The authors state that the data could not be used for statistical comparison of effectiveness of the different diverters for specific species.